Networking area remains one of the pillar experiences of an event on Hopin.

 In Networking, when someone clicks the Ready button, the system searches for someone else who has also clicked the Ready button.
 If someone else is available, the two are matched instantly and the video chat begins and lasts for a preset amount of time.

-The amount of time for individual meetings is set by the organiser.
 Attendees see a timer countdown on the top side of the screen.
 When the time expires, the meeting ends.

 To change the Networking meeting duration:

 - Adjust the maximum and minimum meeting duration (in seconds).

 Right below the maximum, you’ll notice the minimum meeting duration, which is the amount of time (in seconds) that each meeting must last before the Leave button becomes active and an attendee can end the meeting to go on to the next.
 The default is 30 seconds but this can be modified by organisers.
 The minimum meeting duration is a safeguard to prevent attendees from rifling through meetings as fast as possible to reach a desired person.

 In a Networking meeting, the blue Connect button shows up at the top right corner of the screen.
 The purpose of this button is to give users the ability to quickly and easily exchange contact information, similar to exchanging business cards at a physical event.